 Your mission statement outlines your organization’s purpose— why you exist.
 It should clearly communicate what it is you do, who you do it for and briefly touch upon your overarching goal(s).
 It doesn’t have to be long, but it should say enough to give prospects and your employees an understanding of what you stand for.

 For the ASPCA, their mission statement is “To provide effective means for the prevention of cruelty to animals throughout the United States.”
-You understand their why is to stop animals from suffering, and everything they do.
-Every action they take supports that overarching theme.
+You understand their why is to stop animals from suffering, and everything they do and every action they take supports that overarching theme.

 For Lush Cosmetics, their mission statement is more like a series of “we believe” statements, all supporting their commitment to producing vegetarian products by hand, with fresh ingredients and little-to-no preservatives.
 That’s their jam, and every product they make revolves around their mission to move towards organic, use less or recyclable packaging and transparently detail what your soaps and lotions are made out of.